Outbound sales: definition, process and strategies

 Done well, outbound sales can generate some serious revenue.
 But only with the right strategy.

-What does a great outbound sales strategy look like?
+Things a good outbound sales strategy has

-Much of outbound is about building relationships effectively and knowing your ICP inside out. ✅
+Outbound is about building relationships effectively and knowing your ICP inside out. ✅

 Building a great outbound sales strategy requires: